damarising/warri-emmanuel-/Get-the-Raw-WMS-Request-Generated-by-QGIS.md

   - download and install the software "Fiddler" (Google will help you find its current download location)
-  - open it and leave it running
+  - start Fiddler and leave it running
   - in QGIS goto /Settings/Options/Network
   - click on "Use proxy for web access"
   - for Proxy Type select "HttpProxy"